Commercial Property

 2. Commercial property funds

-Direct funds, also known as bricks-and-mortar funds, allow people to invest in commercial property through a collective investment scheme.
+Direct funds, also known as bricks-and-mortar funds, allow people to invest in business property through a collective investment scheme.
 Often, this involves a unit trust, or Open-Ended Investment Company (OEIC).
 These investment vehicles directly invest in a portfolio of commercial assets.
 Including: manufacturing hubs, retail stores, and other types of properties that may be directly inaccessible to smaller investors.

 Indirect property funds also offer investors another way to collectively gain exposure to the property market.
 These collective schemes invest in shares of property firms that are publicly listed on the stock market.
 Typically, this may be done via an investment in a Real Estate Investment Fund (REIT).